stack icon

 How much does chimney cleaning cost on average?

-Most homeowners pay between $179 and $450 for a professional chimney cleaning.
-The price depends on the type of fireplace, home stories, accessibility, and how much creosote or debris has built up since the last cleaning.
+Most homeowners pay between $299 and $549 for a professional chimney cleaning.
+Open masonry fireplaces typically fall between $299–$449, while fireplace inserts and wood/pellet stoves range from $349–$549.
+The final price depends on your home's stories, how accessible the roof is, and how much creosote has built up since the last cleaning.

 Faq Number